Connect with others who understand.

 Getting Help for Symptoms of PNH

-Experiencing these symptoms does not necessarily mean you have PNH.
-However, if you are having issues like dark urine, fatigue, muscle spasms, blood clots, or bleeding problems, you should talk to your health care provider.
+Experiencing potential PNH symptoms doesn’t necessarily mean you have this condition.
+However, if you’re having issues like dark urine, fatigue, muscle spasms, blood clots, or bleeding problems, you should talk with your healthcare provider.
+Your doctor or a specialist, such as a hematologist-oncologist, can run tests to see if you have a problem with your blood cells and investigate the cause.

-Your doctor, or a specialist such as a hematologist-oncologist, can run tests to determine whether you have a problem with your blood cells and investigate the cause.
-If your doctor gives you a diagnosis of PNH, they can recommend various therapies.
+If you receive a diagnosis of PNH, your doctor can recommend various therapies.
 PNH treatment options may eliminate or reduce your symptoms and boost your quality of life and sense of well-being.

 All updates must be accompanied by text or a picture.